hoangbv15/my-notes/software-dev/DDD.md

 Value Objects also may contain business rules, but they should be vastly simpler.

-> Now you might think, why the need of a whole object here, just to encapsulate a string?
+> Now you might think, since Name has no business logic, why the need of a whole object here?
 We can't just use strings directly?
 There are benefits of using Value Objects even for simple attributes such as Name:
 > - No ambiguity when reading code, as the type is spelled out instead of being just a generic type.
 > - If in the future we need to change or add a new attribute to the Value Object, it's done in 1 place.
 > - In languages such as C# .NET, you can use structs for Value Objects, so that they are initialised in stack instead of heap memory, removing the garbage collection penalty.